zenkay/py-chess-api/README.md

 #### POST `/move`

-moves a piece in a give position (if the move is legal).
+Moves a piece in a give position (if the move is legal).
 Takes 2 arguments:

 - `piece` the label of the piece to move
 - `target` the location where to move the piece (with standard notation)